Upward-Spiral-Science/the-fat-boys/draft/questions.md

 **Predictive**

+Try to find h, of the form h in \mathcal{H} which maps each synapse onto one of 1 to k clusters such that some dissimilarity criterion or measure is minimized within each cluster.

 What are the most descriptive features (f within F, where F denotes the set of all biomarker features given) that would best separate different types of synapses into their respective classes?

-Try to find h, of the form h in \mathcal{H} such that some within cluster similarity criterion is minimized: i.e. argmin \sum

 **Causal**